Ugholaf/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">

 **:memo: Note**<br>
 * You might forget that you have already [added a contact](#721-adding-a-contact-add), but no need to worry about having duplicate contacts!
-We help you to detect duplicate contacts by checking existing contacts for the exact same name (case-sensitive) whenever you add a new contact or [edit an existing contact](#722-editing-a-contact--edit).
+We help you to detect duplicate contacts by checking existing contacts for the exact same name (case-sensitive) whenever you add a new contact or [edit an existing contact](#722-editing-a-contact--edit).<br><br>
 * What if you are trying to add the contacts of 2 different people with the same name?
-You can make use of the case-sensitivity of names and numbers to help you differentiate between the contacts. (e.g. `Alex Yeoh`,`Alex yeoh`,`Alex Yeoh 1`,`Alex Yeoh 2` can all be added as 4 different valid contacts)
+You can make use of the case-sensitivity of names and numbers to help you differentiate between the contacts. (e.g. `Alex Yeoh`,`Alex yeoh`,`Alex Yeoh 1`,`Alex Yeoh 2` can all be added as 4 different valid contacts)<br><br>
 * Names currently only accept [alphanumeric](#alphanum) characters and spaces to help you avoid mistakes when typing them.
 If a name you are trying to add has special characters like `,` or `/`, it is alright to leave the special characters out for now as SoConnect does not require you to store the exact legal names of your contacts.

 </div>